6915/19835

 Paulette, my training buddy came in a couple of minutes ahead of me and achieved her own personal best.
 I couldn’t have done any of this without her support and commitment.
 Those harsh Sunday runs had prepared us very well.

-It felt good to have done so well though and the justgiving page was less than £500 short of the £25k target when I checked it post race.
+the justgiving page was less than £500 short of the £25k target when I checked it post race.
 But there had been a pledge to double the amount raised today (up to £2500) so in fact the target had reached £27K and donations kept coming in on the day (at the time if writing it’s approaching £30,000 - go on, help get us over that).

 It’s great to raise this money for the hospitals and be reminded that it’s less than nine months since I had my operation and less than eight since I had chemo.
 So it’s a great personal achievement, but also a reminder that cancer is not the end and that it can be survivable.
 I still don’t feel like I had cancer, but apparently feelings are not facts.